OctopusDeploy/blog/blog/2017-07/variable-editor-update-rfc.md

 ## Feedback

-We think what we have outlined above will improve the way we add variables and provide a better platform for us to add more advance features to the editor.
+We think what we have outlined above will improve the way we add variables and provide a better platform for us to add more advanced features to the editor.

 We would love to hear your feedback on our plans for the first release of the variable editor.
 Feel free to comment on the blog post here or leave detailed feedback on our Specs page **Include link**